sodrooome/pure-datastructures/docs/index.md

 - You already activated virtual environment (**Recommended**)
 - Using root access (**Not Recommended**)
-- Or, using verbosity `flag --user`
+- Or, using verbosity flag `--user`

 ## Ensure version

-To ensure the package is installed, try to import using `python` in command line, and prompt an `import ds` in command-line.
+To ensure the package is installed and checking current version, try to import using `python` in command line, and prompt an `import ds` in command-line for checking whether the package is successfully installed or not, to check version for now it can only be done using `pip freeze` or `pip list`.